Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 Cheam High School

-Deemed outstanding by Ofsted, the school has some impressive amenities such as 13 science laboratories and a large sports hall as well as tennis and netball courts and excellent audiovisual provision and conferencing facilities.
+Deemed outstanding by Ofsted, Cheam High School has some impressive amenities.
+These include 13 (!) science laboratories, a large sports hall, and its own tennis and netball courts.
+The schools also boasts excellent audiovisual provision and conferencing facilities.

 In 2016, 40% of entrants received A-A* at A levels and in GCSE, 74% achieved A-C in subjects including maths and English.